J4L0x/J4L0x/README.md

 ## 🧪 Current Status

--Mind: partially caffeinated, fully ambitious
+- Mind: partially caffeinated, fully ambitious
--Skills: memes (yeah im still working on that one)
+- Skills: memes (yeah im still working on that one)
--Magic: consisting of ancient babylonian or cobol or whatnot: occasionally works, often backfires
+- Magic: consisting of ancient babylonian or cobol or whatnot: occasionally works, often backfires
--Resources: serious lack of funding, mainly consisting of old scavenged servers.
+- Resources: serious lack of funding, mainly consisting of old scavenged servers.
 Working on acquiring greater resources.
--Goals: ultimate omnipotence in software and knowledge
+- Goals: ultimate omnipotence in software and knowledge

 ## 🔮 Short term goals